We all dread weight gain during menopause, and it can be an upsetting occurrence.

 The solution to menopausal weight gain is to reduce carb intake to minimize the need to make insulin.

 There are various natural means to promote insulin sensitivity.
 Exercise is one of the best ones.
-If you are not already exercising somehow daily, that is essential and can make a significant difference.

 Growth hormone levels also tend to decline as we age which means decreased muscle mass.
 Muscle burns more calories even while you are sleeping.
 Adding weight training to your workouts can help maintain growth hormone levels.